Mississippi State Coach Smokes Absurdly Large Victory Cigar After Egg Bowl Win Over Ole Miss

 Meanwhile, in the locker room, the victory cigars were burning.
 Players, coaches and everyone in between sparked one up to celebrate the rivalry win.

-Of them, the school’s Associate Athletic Director of Football Player Personnel Matt Dudek lit up the largest cigar of them all.
+Of them, Mississippi State’s Associate Athletic Director of Football Player Personnel Matt Dudek lit up the largest cigar of them all.
 It was absurdly huge to the point that it looked straight out of a cartoon.

 Credit to Dudek.
 It was a very big win that deserved a very big cigar and despite the presumably wicked tobacco buzz, he took it to the dome in celebration.